I ALSO HAVE DIFFICULTIES BUT I NEED TO OVERCOME THEM

 The Ho Chi Minh City Department of Education and Training said that in addition to the general policies and regimes for preschool teachers nationwide, Ho Chi Minh City also has specific policies for preschool teachers.

-Ms. Luong Thi Hong Diep, Head of the Preschool Education Department, Ho Chi Minh City Department of Education and Training, acknowledged that thanks to support policies, newly graduated teachers feel secure in their work; the professional qualifications and skills of managers, teachers and staff are regularly trained and fostered; teachers actively apply information technology and approach many advanced methods to implement the Preschool Education Program, the quality of child care and education has been improved.
+Ms. Luong Thi Hong Diep, Head of the Preschool Education Department, Ho Chi Minh City Department of Education and Training, acknowledged that thanks to the support policies, the team of newly graduated teachers feel secure in their work; the professional qualifications and skills of managers, teachers and staff are regularly trained and fostered; teachers actively apply information technology and approach many advanced methods to implement the Preschool Education Program, the quality of child care and education is improved.
 Up to now, teachers at public preschools basically meet the regulation of 2 teachers/class, however, non-public preschools only achieve over 1.8 teachers/class.

 Source: https://thanhnien.vn/nong-chuyen-nang-chuan-giao-vien-mam-non-185241014171746597.htm